Passport processing times

 Renew your adult or child passport

 You need to be 16 or over (or turning 16 in the next 3 weeks) if you want an adult passport.
-To renew a child passport they need to be 0 to 15 years old (child passports are valid for 5 years).
+To renew a child passport they need to be 0 to 15 years old.

 replace your passport if it's been lost, stolen or damaged rather than renew it.